FAQ for Council & Staff

 What else can SLW offer our community?

 We are proud to offer our partners access to our CARES fund which is designed to help low-income homeowners who are not enrolled in the program.
-If there is a resident in your community who has not taken advantage of this option and is struggling to afford their repairs relating to a home emergency with broken, leaking, frozen or clogged service lines, we will take care of the job as a partner of your municipality.
+If there is a resident in your community who has not taken advantage of this option and is struggling to afford their repairs relating to a home emergency with broken, leaking, frozen or clogged service lines, we will take care of the job as a partner of your municipality or utility.